 Atrial fibrillation causes stasis of blood flow in the atria which promotes clot formation and may cause embolic strokes.
 Rheumatic heart disease, endocarditis, and post myocardial infarction also promote emboli development.
 Patients with atrial fibrillation should be on medication to prevent formation of blood clots such as warfarin or heparin.

 Hemorrhagic or bleeding types of strokes are a second major classification.
 They are caused when arteries rupture and allow blood to escape into the interstitial space typically leading to increased intracranial pressure as there is no place for excessive blood flow to drain.
-Types of hemorrhagic bleeding include intracerebral hemorrhage and subarachnoid hemorrhage depending classification by origin.
+Types of hemorrhagic bleeding include intracerebral hemorrhage and subarachnoid hemorrhage depending on classification by origin.
 Hemorrhagic strokes are most commonly caused by severe hypertension but may also be caused by arteriovenous malformations in some patients which weaken vessel walls.
 It is very important to NEVER give hemorrhagic patients thrombolytic medications such as tPa or streptokinase.

 Severe prolonged hypertension often causes formation of small saccular aneurysms also called berry aneurysms in the cerebral arteries known as the Circle of Willis.
 These malformations may rupture and cause a subarachnoid hemorrhage.
 These patients will often experience the “worst headache of their lives.”